A systematic study of super-Eddington layers in the envelopes of massive stars: Physics of density inversions in massive stars

-The effect of density inversions on the evolution of massive stars is complex and remains an active field of research \citep{Mihalas:1969,Ergma1971,Langer1997,Owocki2004, Cantiello2009, Sanyal:2015}. \citet{Grafener:2012} found that an increase in the radiative luminosity near the opacity peak due to the iron-group elements (at $\sim$\timestento{2}{5} K) leads to the formation of an `inflated envelope' containing density inversions \citep[also see][]{Ishii:1999, Petrovic:2006}.
+The effect of density inversions on the evolution of massive stars is complex and remains an active field of research \citep{Mihalas:1969,Ergma1971,Langer1997,Owocki2004, Cantiello2009, Sanyal:2015}. \citet{Grafener:2012} found that an increase in the radiative luminosity near the opacity peak due to the iron-group elements (at $\sim$\timestento{2}{5} K) leads to the formation of an "inflated envelope"\LEt{ US convention uses double quotation marks to indicate a special use of a word or phrase.} containing density inversions \citep[also see][]{Ishii:1999, Petrovic:2006,Kohler:2015}.
 In this state, the star has an extended radiative envelope with a relatively small convective core.
-As pointed out by \cite{Sanyal:2015}, these inflated stars are different to classical red supergiants, as envelope inflation does not require hydrogen shell burning and can even occur while the star is on the main sequence.
+As pointed out by \cite{Sanyal:2015}, these inflated stars are different from the classical red supergiants, as envelope inflation does not require hydrogen shell burning and can even occur while the star is on the main sequence.

-For hydrogen-rich stars, the formation of the inflated envelope reduces the opacity and therefore the radiative luminosity, driving down ${L_{\rm rad}}/{L_{\rm Edd}}$.
-However, as the envelope expands, its outer layers become sufficiently cool to encounter opacity bumps due to helium ionization (at $\sim$\timestento{2}{4} K) and hydrogen recombination (at $\sim$\tento{4} K) and further expansion no longer reduces ${L_{\rm rad}}/{L_{\rm Edd}}$.
+For hydrogen-rich stars, the formation of the inflated envelope reduces the opacity and therefore the Eddington factor, ${L_{\rm rad}}/{L_{\rm Edd}}$, stays less than or close to the unity.
+However, as the envelope expands, its outer layers become sufficiently cool to encounter even steeper opacity bumps due to helium ionization (at $\sim$\timestento{2}{4} K) and hydrogen recombination (at $\sim$\tento{4} K).
+Further expansion no longer reduces ${L_{\rm rad}}/{L_{\rm Edd}}$, and a density inversion forms in the outer layers of the star.

-The presence of density inversions in the inflated envelopes makes it difficult to match solutions of stellar structure equations in the envelope \citep{Maeder1987,Maeder:1992}.
-The combination of low gas pressure and the high entropy at the base of the inflated envelope leads to numerical difficulties if time-steps are large \citep{Paxton2013}.
-To avoid these difficulties, stellar evolution codes are forced to adopt exceedingly small time-steps and struggle to complete the evolution of these stars.
+The presence of these inversions in the convectively-inefficient and radiation-dominated envelope of massive stars ($P_{\rm gas}/ P \ll 1$) leads to numerical instabilities \citep{Maeder1987,Maeder:1992} and an additional mode of energy transport (such as turbulent convection) may be needed to carry the energy \citep{Jiang2015,Schultz2020}.
+Without proper treatment of these instabilities, 1D stellar evolution codes find it difficult to obtain the solution of the stellar structure equations.
+They are, therefore, forced to adopt exceedingly small time steps and struggle to complete the evolution of these stars \citep{Paxton2013}.

-\section{Stellar Models: the standard set}
+\section{Stellar models: The standard set}